Conferences and Workshops

 University of British Columbia

 FEMINIST LEGACIES / FEMINIST FUTURES

 Hypatia has been published as an independent journal of feminist philosophy since 1986; volume 25 appeared in 2010.
-In celebration of this significant anniverary, the editors of Hypatia and the Simpson Center for the Humanities hosted a major conference at the University of Washington to honor the accomplishments of Hypatia--its founders, editors, and contributors--and to consider where feminist philosophy is headed in the next 25 years.
-Online; see the conference and journal websites.
+In celebration of this significant anniversary, the editors of Hypatia and the Simpson Center for the Humanities hosted a major conference at the University of Washington to honor the accomplishments of Hypatia–its founders, editors, and contributors–and to consider where feminist philosophy is headed in the next 25 years.

 October 22-24, 2009